Mix It Up: Dabble in Many Home Educating Approaches

 As a home educator I liked mixing things up, taking what works for me and the children from whatever is on offer out there.
-There a gazillions of site on the internet offering resources and information about the different approaches and philosophies preferred and used by home educators: let Google or your favourite search engine be your friend and do some exploring.
+There are gazillions of site on the internet offering resources and information about the different approaches and philosophies preferred and used by home educators: let Google or your favourite search engine be your friend and do some exploring.

 I really like the way the environment is structured in Montessori to allow children to learn simply by interacting with it on their own terms, in their own time.
 Making everything accessible and within reach enables children to learn and grow independently too.
 It's self-correcting aspects are really appealing.

 Children also learn naturally through play and everyday life and capitalising on this streamlines education and helps to build efficiency in learning: not teaching something the children will learn naturally on their own simply makes sense.
 Quite a bit of the curriculum can be learned this way provided the child is nurtured within a nurturing culture of curiosity and creativity and an environment that is busy, creative, constructive and productive and responsive to needs.